mderis/docs/docs/miscellaneous/upgrade-guide.md

 ---
-title: "Upgrade Guide"
+title: Upgrade Guide
-category: "General"
-order: 3
+slug: /upgrade-guide
 ---

 - [Upgrade from 8.0 to 9.0](#upgrade-apiato-from-version80To90)